GluuFederation/gluu-gateway/gluu_flask_demo/README.md

 client_secret = "73039435-13f4-4999-904f-31a69e946195"
 ```

 Before going further, set the Claim Redirect URI for this client.
 You'll need it for the claim gathering service.
+Follow these steps:
-Log in to  the Gluu Server, and navigate to **OpenID Connect** > **Clients** and click on your client.
-In the details screen, click the **Advanced settings** tab.
-If there are any entries in the **Claim Redirect URIs** field, delete them.
-Click the **Add Claim Redirect URIs** button and enter `https://rs.mygluu.org:5500/cg` in the textbox.
-After adding the redirect URI, click the **Update** button.
+- Log in to  the Gluu Server
+- Navigate to **OpenID Connect** > **Clients**
+- Click on your client.
+- In the details screen, click the **Advanced settings** tab.
+- If there are any entries in the **Claim Redirect URIs** field, delete them.
+- Click the **Add Claim Redirect URIs** button and enter `https://rs.mygluu.org:5500/cg` in the textbox.
+- After adding the redirect URI, click the **Update** button.

 ### Create Service, Route and Plugin for None Claim Gathering
 #### Create Service